Set up Azure DevOps

 You must connect your service user before setting up a dbt Cloud project, as the service user's permissions determine which projects dbt Cloud can import.

-- The admin will be directed to Azure DevOps and must accept the Azure AD app's permissions.
+3. You will be directed to Azure DevOps and must accept the Microsoft Entra ID app's permissions.

-- Finally, the admin will be redirected to dbt Cloud, and the service user will be connected.
+4. Finally, you will be redirected to dbt Cloud, and the service user will be connected.

 Once connected, dbt Cloud displays the email address of the service user so you know which user's permissions are enabling headless actions in deployment environments.
 To change which account is connected, disconnect the profile in dbt Cloud, sign into the alternative Azure DevOps service account, and re-link the account in dbt Cloud.